-- contacting the original board decision maker who made the decision, to discuss the reasons for the decision and any additional information that the person may wish the decision maker to consider; - requesting disclosure of the information contained in the records that are in the board's possession relating to the decision.
-See policy GN-01 Information Access and Privacy and policy AP-04 Release of Claims Information to Employers for additional information; - contacting the Workers' Advocate for advice and assistance relating to the person's claim for compensation; and - referring to the board's website to obtain further information (www. wcb.yk.ca).
+- a. contacting the original board decision maker who made the decision, to discuss the reasons for the decision and any additional information that the person may wish the decision maker to consider; - requesting disclosure of the information contained in the records that are in the board's possession relating to the decision.
+See policy 7.2 Access to Information and Protection of Privacy and policy 6.2 Employer Access to Claim Information for additional information; - c. contacting the Workers' Advocate for advice and assistance relating to the person's claim for compensation; and - d. referring to the board's website to obtain further information (www. wcb.yk.ca).